EventStore/documentation/docs/getting-started/evaluate/state-vs-event-based-data-model.md

 ## State vs Event-Based Data Model

 In today’s fast-evolving tech landscape, businesses need to evaluate the role and function of their databases and how data is stored.
 Traditional databases are designed to maintain only the current state of an application or system.
-In contrast, EventStoreDB leverages an event-based data model where the history of changes is immutably stored as events, which can be replayed to produce the current state.
+In contrast, KurrentDB leverages an event-based data model where the history of changes is immutably stored as events, which can be replayed to produce the current state.
 Understanding the differences and nuances between these data models can help organizations make more informed decisions on how to manage its data.

-This article examines the nuances between these models, the challenges they address, and how EventStoreDB provides an alternate approach to data management and system architecture.
+This article examines the nuances between these models, the challenges they address, and how KurrentDB provides an alternate approach to data management and system architecture.

 ## Two Perspectives: Current State and Historical Events